Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 - Troponin (if chest pain or otherwise indicated)
 ### ECG
 - Significant PE may cause right axis deviation and right BBB but most common sign is sinus tachycardia (S1Q3T3 is neither specific nor sensitive for PE)
+- Other ECG findings: Qr in V1, STE in V1, Complete RBBB, S1Q3T3, R axis deviation, STE in III, STD in V4-6, AF, TWI in precordial/inferior leads

 ^ecg